salahdin/AirtimeManagmentSystem/README.md

 # Airtime Managment System
 ##
--This application aimed to create a web-based platform for corporations to distribute airtime to employees through a USSD code, facilitated by an Android phone connected to RBSoft SMS Gateway.
+- This application aimed to create a web-based platform for corporations to distribute airtime to employees through a USSD code, facilitated by an Android phone connected to RBSoft SMS Gateway.

 ### installation
 - clone or download the repository